13 Adjustable Wrench Types and Sizes Explained (With Pictures)

 Adjustable wrenches are a bit more complex though.
 Since they’ll work on items of various sizes, a single measurement won’t accurately convey the wrench’s abilities.
 Instead, most adjustable wrenches are measured by the length of the handle.
 So, an eight-inch adjustable wrench has a handle that’s eight inches long, and a 12-inch adjustable wrench has a handle that’s 12 inches long.

 While that does give you some useful information about the wrench’s size, it doesn’t tell you much about what you can do with the wrench.
 So, manufacturers will usually list the minimum and maximum sizes of the jaws as well, though, for some types of wrenches, they’ll only list the max jaw opening size.
 For example, a 10-inch crescent wrench could have a max capacity of 1⅜ inches.

 The 13 Types and Sizes of Adjustable Wrenches

 Adjustable crescent wrenches are like the do-it-all tool of the wrench world.
 These are perfect for working with just about any type of nuts and bolts.
 One side of the jaw is stationary, while the other can be adjusted by simply turning a dial that’s right beneath the head of the wrench.
 This allows you to open or close the jaw to find the perfect fit.

 Crescent wrenches are the most common type of adjustable wrench.
 They’re also one of the most versatile, as you can use them for household work, automotive, and much more.
 They feature angled jaws for an easier fit, better grip on the nut or bolt, and improved leverage.

-These wrenches come in a wide range of sizes starting at about 4 inches up to 4 feet!
+These wrenches come in a wide range of sizes starting at about four inches up to four feet!
 Most users won’t need one that’s bigger than about 12 inches though.